-- 3.19 The Applicant must comply with the following mandatory requirements:

-- a.
-Completeness: Applicants must provide a response against all Merit Criteria and submit all mandatory attachments.

-- b.
-Comprehensiveness: Applicant's responses to Merit Criteria must be sufficiently detailed to allow an assessment of merit to be made by an independent expert.
+- 3.19 The Applicant must comply with the following mandatory requirements: - a.
+Completeness: Applicants must provide a response against all Merit Criteria and submit all mandatory attachments. - b.
+Comprehensiveness: Applicant's responses to Merit Criteria must be sufficiently detailed to allow an assessment of merit to be made by an independent expert. - 3.20 The Applicant must accept all requirements outlined in Part 6 of these Guidelines.

-- c.
-Disclosure of legal proceedings:

-all Applicants must disclose any

-litigation, arbitration, mediation,

-conciliation or proceeding or any

-investigations (Proceedings) that

-to the best of the Applicant's

-knowledge, after having made proper

-enquiry, are taking place, pending

-or threatened, against them or a

-Related Body Corporate (as defined

-in the Corporations Act 2001 (Cth),

-where such Proceedings have the

-potential to affect either:

-- the Applicant's capacity to undertake the proposed Project, or

-- the Applicant's reputation.

-- 3.20 The Applicant must accept all requirements outlined in Part 6 of these Guidelines.

-4 MERIT CRITERIA
+PART 4.
+MERIT CRITERIA